-Our principal capital expenditures relate primarily to purchases of property, plant and equipment, and intangible assets in relation to the expansion and enhancement of our facilities and purchases of equipment and intangible assets used in providing our services.
-US\$21.2 million capital expenditures were incurred for the year ended December 31, 2023, which decreased by 55.8% when compared to US\$48.0 million for the year ended December 31, 2022.
+Our principal capital expenditures relate primarily to purchases of property, plant and equipment, and intangible assets relation to the expansion and enhancement of our facilities and purchases of equipment and intangible assets used in providing our services.
+Approximately US\$25.9 million of capital expenditures were incurred for the year ended December 31, 2024, which was increased by 22.2% when compared to approximately US\$21.2 million for the year December 31, 2023, primarily due to the increased expenditures for enhancement of facilities in North America.